swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab10_building_lists_and_dicts.md

 Ansible loop iterates over the server names and each item is accessible via a variable called `server_name`.

 You should define a variable named `db_servers`.
-This variable will be assigned the value of append operation between itself and the current server name in the loop.
+This variable will be assigned the result of append operation between itself and the current server name in the loop.

 The server name is a string so it needs to be enclosed in square brackets `[]` to make a 1-element list.
 If you don't do it an error will be raised due to the incompatible types.